-The flu, or influenza, takes many forms and usually results from person-to-person contact.
+The flu, or influenza, is a respiratory virus that takes many forms and usually results from person-to-person contact.
 Flus can be life-threatening.
 Children, the elderly, and those with weakened immune systems are often most at risk.

 Who is at risk?